Pugliese History, Family Crest & Coats of Arms

 - Agostino Pugliese, aged 34, who landed in America from Ricali, Italy, in 1912

-- Agnese Pugliese, aged 22, who emigrated to the United States from Sorrufo, Italy, in 1913
+- Agnese Pugliese, aged 22, who immigrated to the United States from Sorrufo, Italy, in 1913

-- Ambrogio Pugliese, aged 37, who emigrated to the United States from Putiguano, Italy, in 1913
+- Ambrogio Pugliese, aged 37, who immigrated to the United States from Putiguano, Italy, in 1913

 - Amuriata Pugliese, aged 18, who landed in America from Palienera, Italy, in 1913